NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 .. figure:: images/horizontal_vertical_error.png
    :name: horizontal_vertical_error

-   Produced horizontal and vertical stddev (left and right) for the same dataset.
+   Produced horizontal and vertical stddev values (left and right) for the same dataset.
 It can be seen from the scales (units are in meter) and comparing with :numref:`grand_mesa_dem_intersection_err` that these errors vary little overall, and depend more on the geometry